Zygentoma: Description and ecology

 Zygentoma have dorsiventrally flattened bodies, generally elongated or oval in outline.
 Their antennae are slender and mobile.
-The compound eyes tend to be small, and the twe two families Nicoletiidae and Protrinemuridae, and some troglobitic species, lack eyes entirely.
+The compound eyes tend to be small, and the two families Nicoletiidae and Protrinemuridae, and some troglobitic species, lack eyes entirely.
 The Lepismatidae have compound eyes composed of 12 ommatidia on each side of the head.
 Ocelli are absent in all species except for Tricholepidion gertschi, the only member of the family Lepidotrichidae.
 The mandibles are short, and the mouthparts unspecialised.
 Tricholepidion, Nicoletiidae and Protrinemuridae have eight pairs of short appendages called styli on their abdominal segments 2 to 9, but in Lepismatidae styli are only found on segment 7 to 9 or 8 to 9, and sometimes just on the ninth segment.
 Or styli can be completely absent.
 A distinctive feature of the group is the presence of three long, tail-like filaments extending from their last segment.
 These three generally subequal, except in some members of the family Nicoletiidae, in which they are short, and the cerci are hard to detect.
 The two lateral filaments are the abdominal cerci and the medial one is the epiproct.

 Silverfish may be found in moist, humid environments or dry conditions, both as free-living organisms or nest-associates.
 In domestic settings, they feed on cereals, paste, paper, starch in clothes, rayon fabrics and dried meats.
 In nature, they will feed on organic detritus.
 Silverfish can sometimes be found in bathtubs or sinks at night, because they have difficulty moving on smooth surfaces and so become trapped if they fall in.

-Wild species often are found in dark, moist habitats such as caves or under rocks, and some are commensals living in association with ant colonies, e.g., Trichatelura manni and Allotrichotriura saevissima, which lives inside nests of fire ants in Brazil.
+Wild species often are found in dark, moist habitats such as caves or under rocks, and some, particularly the Atelurinae, are commensals living in association with ant and termite nests, e.g., Trichatelura manni and Allotrichotriura saevissima, which lives inside nests of fire ants in Brazil.

 There are no current species formally considered to be at conservation risk, though several are troglobites limited to one or a few caves or cave systems, and these species run an exceptionally high risk of extinction.